timjzee/frankenstein-v2/README.md

   - handle EOL + SOL, e.g. in 56-0068, *in-* + *-supportable*; and SOL hyphens, e.g. in 56-0115, *dis* + *-turb*
   - handle capitalization, punctuation
     - a full stop should be added when the first word of a line starts with an uppercase letter that is not *I*, a name, or part of initials / a title
+    - a full stop should also be added before a milestone tag, which represent paragraph breaks
     - necessary for POS tagging
 - ~~support processing of individual pages (for debugging purposes)~~
 - maybe we need a double-checking mechanism after two consecutive JOIN/SEPARATE operations where the first operation's curline_part corresponds to the second operation's prevline_part